GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

 <div id="ref-walker_estimation_1967" class="csl-entry">

 Walker, S.H., Duncan, D.B., 1967.
-Estimation of the probability of an event as a function of several independent variables.
+Estimation of the Probability of an Event as a Function of Several Independent Variables.
 Biometrika 54, 167–179. <https://doi.org/10.2307/2333860>

 </div>